Somewhere Only We Know: B-sides

 The song talks about a place called "Manser's Shaw" in Battle, East Sussex where the band used to spend their childhood days.
 It was inspired by a poem.

-"Snowed Under" was the only B-side played live during 2004, 2005, and early 2006, because of its appearance on the CD+DVD version of Hopes and Fears, as well as in the Japanese version of it.
+"Snowed Under" was the only B-side played live during 2004, 2005, and early 2006, because of its appearance on the CD+DVD version of Hopes and Fears.
 Like "Walnut Tree", this song was mixed by Andy Green.
 "Snowed Under" also titles the band's debut album, with the line "someone who understands your hopes and fears".